ritvikkarra7/Portfolio/README.md

 # Ritvik Karra – Electrical Engineer Portfolio

-Welcome to my project portfolio!
-I specialize in **embedded systems, PCB design, signal processing, and control systems**.
-Here you’ll find a curated selection of my engineering projects with **full documentation, code, and design files**.
+I specialize in **analog electronics, with experience in optical, RF, and audio systems**.
+I’m a hands-on engineer who loves building, and this portfolio features projects with full documentation, code, and design files.

 ---